How to Start a Lawn Care Business: Step-by-Step Guide

 Forget "build a website and they'll come."
 Forget "post on social media."
 Those are year-two strategies.
 Here's what actually works when you're starting from zero with no reputation:

 Door knocking in target neighborhoods.
 I'm not kidding.
 Pick a neighborhood with homes in the $250K–$450K range (they have disposable income but not a "landscape architect" on retainer).
 Go on Saturday mornings.
 Knock on doors where the lawn looks like it needs attention.
 Don't pitch — just introduce yourself, hand them a door hanger or card, and say "I'm starting a lawn care route in this neighborhood and I'm offering the first cut free so you can see my work."
-I got 4 of my first 10 customers this way.
+This works best in neighborhoods where you can build route density instead of driving across town for one account.

 Nextdoor app.
 This is the single best free marketing channel for local service businesses and most landscapers ignore it.
 Post a genuine introduction, not a sales pitch.
-"Hey neighbors, I'm Mike, I just started a lawn care service in [neighborhood].
+"Hey neighbors, I just started a lawn care service in [neighborhood].
 Happy to give free estimates to anyone who needs help with their yard."
-I picked up 3 recurring accounts from one Nextdoor post.
+Keep the post local, specific, and friendly; homeowners can spot copy-paste spam fast.

 Partner with realtors.
 New homeowners need lawn care immediately.
 Find 2–3 local realtors and offer to do a free cleanup on one of their listings in exchange for recommending you to their buyers.
 A closing agent who hands your card to every buyer is worth more than $1,000 in advertising.